-Taras Shtonda is not only a principal soloist at the National Opera of Kiev and a "Honored Artist of Ukraine", but also a frequent guest on major opera and festival stages around the world.
+Taras Shtonda is not only a principal soloist at the National Opera of Kiev and a „Honored Artist of Ukraine“, but also a frequent guest at major opera houses and festivals around the world.

-Already in 2002, Shtonda debuted at the Bolshoi Theatre in Moscow as Dossifey and has sung leading roles there ever since, the latest being Boris Godunov in 2015 and Boris Izmaylov (Katerina Izmaylova) in 2017.
-Shtonda has also sung Dossifey (Khovanshchina) in Warsaw (2002), Raimondo in Lucia di Lammermoor at the Mariinsky Theatre (2003) and Pimen in Boris Godunov at the Royal Opera House in London (2006).
-More recently, he was invited to sing Oroveso (Norma) at the Toulon Opera, Prince Gremin at the Glyndebourne Opera Festival, Faust (The Fiery Angel) at Opera de Lyon, Mephisto (Faust) in Budapest and Wotan in Wagner’s Die Walküre at the Mariinsky Theatre under Maestro Valery Gergiev.
-In summer 2015, Shtonda sang a highly acclaimed Pimen in Boris Godunov at the Savonlinna Opera Festival alongside Matti Salminen.
+In early stage of his career Taras Shtonda debuted as Dossifey in Mussorgsky’s Khovanshchina and sang it among others in Moscow and Warsaw (2002).
+His early roles also include Raimondo in Lucia di Lammermoor in St Petersburg (2003) and Pimen in Boris Godunov at the Royal Opera House in London (2006).
+His further international engagements included Boris Godunov and Boris Izmaylov (Katerina Izmaylova) in Moscow, Oroveso (Norma) at the Toulon Opera, Faust (The Fiery Angel) at Opera de Lyon, Mephisto (Faust) in Budapest and Wotan in Wagner’s Die Walküre at in St Petersburg.
+In Savonlinna Opera Festival Shtonda sang a highly acclaimed Pimen in Boris Godunov at the alongside with Matti Salminen.

-In 2017, Taras Shtonda made his debut as Hagen (Götterdämmerung) at Theater Kiel, and his most recent engagements include Hunding (Die Walküre) at Frankfurt Opera, Hagen at Oviedo Opera and Fafner (Rheingold/Siegfried) at the Grand Théâtre de Genève and Boris Godunov in Teatro Verdi, Trieste.
-His debut at Covent Garden in London as Grande Inquisitore (Don Carlos) this summer was cancelled due to the pandemic.
+His most recent successes include his role debut as Hagen (Götterdämmerung) at Theater Kiel, Hunding (Die Walküre) at Frankfurt Opera, Hagen at Oviedo Opera, Fafner (Rheingold/Siegfried) at the Grand Théâtre de Genève and Boris Godunov in Teatro Verdi in Trieste.

 J.S.
 Bach "Matthäus Passion"